How to see the Aurora Borealis on a budget

 The atmospheric effect of the lake and the mountains surrounding it allowed for a microclimate to develop in the area.
 The locals call it the “blue hole”.

-However, having said that, if you have the budget for it, an Aurora chasing tour will definitely be a more comfortable and warmer experience, than going on your own.
+However, having said that, if you have the budget for it, a tour will definitely be a more comfortable and warmer experience, than going on your own.

-Most tours offer you winter overalls, a lavvu (tent used by Sami people as temporary shelter), and a fire to keep you warm and include a photographer guide.
+Most tours offer you winter overalls, a lavvu (tent used by Sami people as temporary shelter) with a fire to keep you warm, and a photographer guide.

-Besides, if you don’t already have the required camera equipment (check my beginner-friendly guide on how to photograph the Northern Lights to find out what you need), you might find it cheaper to go with an Aurora photography tour since you’ll be provided with everything you need from camera to a tripod.
+Besides, if you don’t already have the required camera equipment (check my beginner-friendly guide on how to photograph the Northern Lights to find out what things you should have), you might find it’s cheaper to book an Aurora photography tour since you’ll be provided with everything you need from camera to a tripod.
 All you have to bring is a good memory card.

 Is Abisko’s “blue hole” a real thing?!

 In my experience it is!
-About 2 weeks before my trip to the Arctic Circle I started checking the weather periodically.
-I was crushed.
-Heavy snowfall was forecasted for the 4 days that I was staying there.
+About 2 weeks before my trip to the Arctic Circle I started checking the weather periodically and I was crushed.
+Heavy snowfall was forecasted for the 4 days and nights that I was to spend there.

 On our first night, sure enough, it was snowing.
 Lightly, but still snowing.
 We got to the lake and the lights were up, but the display was pretty weak.
 The cameras were picking up the colors, but we weren’t able to see much with our own eyes.

 The second night there was a snowstorm.
-We went to the lake pretty resigned, even our hosts said there was no chance of seeing the lights that night.
+We set off for Tornetrask pretty resigned, even our host said there was absolutely no chance of seeing the lights that night.

-But when we arrived there, even though it was still snowing heavily, we could spot clear holes above us, through which the Aurora was visible.
-The lights were strong and moving fast, so we checked our phones: there was a solar storm happening of KP 6 intensity.
+But when we arrived at the edge of the lake, even though it was still snowing heavily, we could spot clear holes above us, through which the Aurora was visible.

 On our last night in Abisko, the snowstorm came back, but this time there were no ‘holes’, nor a solar storm, so we didn’t see the Northern Lights again.